oppia/oppia-web-developer-docs/Installing-Oppia-(Windows;-Python-3).md

 ## How to run the E2E tests?

 Open the terminal (in the ubuntu-desktop env/ the RDP client) and run `google-chrome`.
-Then Open a new terminal tab and run your e2e tests 🙂.
+Then open a new terminal tab and run your e2e tests 🙂.
 To check you can run `python -m scripts.run_e2e_tests --suite="users"`.

 **Note: You only need to use the RDP client to run e2e tests.
 You don't have to start the X server for developing and pushing code.**

 ## Miscellaneous

 - The WSL environment does not support audio, but it can be enabled by installing the [PulseAudio](https://wiki.ubuntu.com/PulseAudio) server on Windows following [this guide](https://token2shell.com/howto/x410/enabling-sound-in-wsl-ubuntu-let-it-sing/).
-With the latest [wslu package](https://launchpad.net/ubuntu/+source/wslu) installed the starting Ubuntu app detects the running [PulseAudio](https://wiki.ubuntu.com/PulseAudio) server and enables audio.
+With the latest [wslu package](https://launchpad.net/ubuntu/+source/wslu) installed, the Ubuntu app on startup detects the running [PulseAudio](https://wiki.ubuntu.com/PulseAudio) server and enables audio.
 - VSCode comes with an extension called remote-wsl, that makes it very easy to code when the code exists in your Ubuntu folder.
 - Per [this AskUbuntu question](https://askubuntu.com/questions/1115564/wsl-ubuntu-distro-how-to-solve-operation-not-permitted-on-cloning-repository), Git clone doesn’t work on mounted drives within WSL so be sure not to use it.
 - When in the Ubuntu file system, you can type `explorer.exe .`  (don't forget the extra dot at the end) to open that folder in your Windows file explorer.